 The Fund is subject to income risk, which is the chance that the Fund's income will decline because of falling interest rates.
 A fund's income declines when interest rates fall because the fund then must invest new cash flow and cash from maturing bonds in lower-yielding bonds.
-Income risk is generally high for short-term bond funds and moderate for intermediate-term bond funds, so investors should expect the Fund's monthly income to fluctuate accordingly.
+Income risk is generally high for short-term bond funds, so investors should expect the Fund's monthly income to fluctuate.